-The exception is this new research, published March 22 in Cell, which identifies the key cellular mechanisms behind vascular aging and the key role it plays on muscle health.
+This new research, published March 22 in Cell, identifies the key cellular mechanisms behind vascular aging and the key role it plays on muscle health.

-Scientists at Harvard Medical School, Massachusetts Institute of Technology (MIT) and the University of New South Wales used Nicotinamide Mononucleotide (NMN), a substance found in foods and naturally occurs in the body.
+Scientists at Harvard Medical School, Massachusetts Institute of Technology (MIT) and the University of New South Wales tested NMN, and MIB-626, which is a patent pending product developed by Metrobiotech that combines H2s with Nicotinamide Mononucleotide (NMN) to increase the effectiveness.

 These researchers fed 400 mg/kg of NMN per day to 20-month-old mice, an age comparable to 70 years in people.
 After two months, the mice had increased muscular blood flow, enhanced physical performance and endurance and the old mice became as fit and strong as young mice.